Online / Video

 I happily work with all kinds of couples or individuals on their relationships and general personal dilemmas, for example, grief, loss, anxiety, depression and I have done so for a long time — more than 20 years.
 I have a solid block of training years at postgraduate-level behind me to help provide a safe, principled setting for constructive conversation to come up with realistic and workable changes.

-Please note re COVID-19: Ordinarily I work face-to-face as well as online in Chiswick and Chelsea but for the time being my accrediting body COSRT sanctions online work only.
+Please note re COVID-19: Ordinarily I work face-to-face as well as online but for the time being my accrediting body COSRT sanctions online work only.

 I feel that combining relationship therapy with the specialism of a psychosexual backdrop provides an ideal expertise to engage with all adult relationship experiences — one dovetails nicely with the other because often success with whatever your intimacy needs are is very much wrapped up in a couple’s relationship.
 Whether the sexual dilemmas are at the root of the relationship or vice versa, or a bit of both, I can help make more sense of things.